By: Dr. Samantha Akakpo, Project Research Manager, Pharmacovigilance

 I was pleased to recently attend, in the role of a facilitator, a 4-week course on malaria to health care professionals (HCPs) at Ifakara Health Institute (IHI), Bagamoyo branch in Tanzania, which is a successful collaborative effort between the Swiss Tropical and Public Health Institute (Swiss TPH) and the Ifakara Health Institute.
 These two institutions bring a recognized wealth of knowledge and experience in the field of malaria, both in research and in implementation.
 Tanzania has been the host country for these courses, for several years.

-The aim of this course is to strengthen competences of actors involved in the fight against malaria in endemic countries.
+The aim of this course is to strengthen the competencies of actors involved in the fight against malaria in endemic countries.
 Malaria is a deadly parasitic disease that affects more than 3 billion people worldwide, predominantly in low and middle-income countries (LMICs).

 Antimalarial drugs’ risk management was emphasized, especially in LMIC, since more and more antimalarial drugs are developed and donated to these countries.
 However, quality control on-site is inefficient (due to the prevalence of counterfeit drugs) and regulatory capacity is insufficient.
 The use of artemisinin combination therapies (ACTs) as a therapeutic tool to treat uncomplicated acute falciparum malaria has been promoted by the World Health Organization (WHO), however, although the efficacy is known, its safety under large-scale operational use has not been fully assessed yet.